WhyCompileError/WhyCompileError/README.md

 ## The Strategy:
 1. Write code.
 2. Hope the compiler doesn't yell at me.
-3. Wonder why compiler error.
+3. Wonder why compile error.
 Cry.
 4. Fix it (hopefully).
 5. Document it so future me suffers less.